rasoulnorouzi/CausalDAGBuilder/analysis/README.md

-Let me help you format this for proper rendering in GitHub Markdown files.
-The main issues are with the mathematical formulas and some formatting conventions.
-Here's the corrected version:

 ### 1. **Fuzzy Matching for Annotation Spans**
 When comparing annotations, we often need to decide whether two spans of text "match" even if they are not exactly identical.
 The approach here is to use **fuzzy matching**.
 Given two spans of tokens (which may be lists of tokens), we first **flatten** the spans into sets of tokens and then measure their overlap.